Trumps at MMP

 It is easy to play - simply hold it to your lips and tap with your fingers.

 This is all you need to do to play along and provide a percussive beat.
+Anyone can join in jam sessions!

 All musicians will enjoy the challenge of learning to play melodies with the CLACKAMORE.
 By forming the mouth into shapes akin to saying "E" and "O", and by opening and closing the throat, melodies from nursery rhymes to blue grass rifts can be played.
 The CLACKAMORE has been described as a "percussive jew's harp" and "a tool for listening to the shape of your mouth".